RedisLabs/redislabs-docs/content/rdi/installation/install-rdi-cli.md

 aliases:
 ---

 The following installation instructions install the RDI CLI on a local workstation.
-For installing in K8S or OpenShift please see [k8s installation]({{<relref "/rdi/installation/install-k8s">}}).
+For installing in Kubernetes (K8s) or OpenShift please see [k8s installation]({{<relref "/rdi/installation/install-k8s">}}).

-Redis Data Integration installation is done via the RDI CLI.
+RDI installation is done via the RDI CLI.
 The CLI should have network access to the Redis Enterprise cluster API (port 9443 by default).

 ### Download RDI CLI